nixworks/public/news/2018/02/7/rob-porter-resigns-as-white-house-staff-secretary-after-two-of-his-ex-wives-make-allegations-of-physical-and-emotional-abuse-porter-denies.md

 ### [2018-02-7](/news/2018/02/7/index.md)

 ##### Weinstein effect
 # Rob Porter resigns as White House Staff Secretary after two of his ex-wives make allegations of physical and emotional abuse.
-Porter denies the allegations, which were first published by the Daily Mail.
+Porter denies the allegations, which were first published by the "Daily Mail".

 Staff secretary Rob Porter calls claims of emotional and physical abuse by two ex-wives ‘outrageous’ and ‘false’